 - Made from synthetic materials, less eco-friendly

-Polyester is great for furniture that needs to withstand heavy use, like family room sofas, kitchen chairs, and outdoor upholstery.
-Its stain-resistance and easy care make it ideal for homes with children and pets.
+Best for: Furniture that requires heavy use, such as family room sofas, kitchen chairs, and outdoor upholstery.
+Its stain resistance makes it practical for homes with children and pets.

 Wool

 Wool is a soft, durable natural fabric made from the fleece of sheep and other animals.
-It is prized for its warmth, resilience, and natural texture.
+It is valued for its warmth, resilience, and natural texture.

 Advantages: